|The village of Elsau, Switzerland

 studying his background and found all of this, it changed my whole outlook on who this man was.
 Andreas Brinker was a German

-refugee that saw many of his friends and neighbors imprisoned and some beheaded and then he himself (expelled from
+refugee orphan, that saw many of his friends and neighbors imprisoned and some beheaded and then he himself (expelled

-his own country) had his land confiscated, simply because of his beliefs.
+from his own country) and his family's land confiscated, simply because of his beliefs.

 Begining his family